OmMishra16/chatBot-Hotel-Booking/README.md

 ```

 Continue the conversation by sending more messages with the same userId to maintain the conversation history.

-To run the application, you'll need to:

-1. Install the dependencies using `npm install`
-2. Set up your OpenAI API key in the `.env` file
-3. Start the server using `node app.js`

 You can then interact with the chatbot by sending POST requests to `http://localhost:3000/api/chat` with the appropriate JSON body.